splineops/splineops/README.md

 # SplineOps: spline signal processing

-## Description

-Spline signal processing in N-D with support for GPU computing.
+SplineOps is a Python-based N-dimensional signal processing library with support for GPU computing.

 ## Installation